JDHG/oop-major/README.md

 //Am I doing this right ?

 //Yep.
 This is the basic idea anyway.
 Eventually we'll include all of our separate files and stuff and we can all see and edit them from here

+//We can also break away from the base code by creating a branch and working in here.
+This way the master code copy doesn't need to be messed with while we are working on it